SaadElDine/Login-and-Registration-Website/README.md

 # Registration and Login System

 ## Overview
 This project is a simple web-based registration and login system built using HTML, JavaScript, and PHP.
 It allows users to register for an account and log in using their email and password.
-The system checks for email uniqueness during registration and verifies user passwords during login.
+The system checks for email uniqueness during registration and verifies user passwords during login then save all data in database

 ![image](https://github.com/SaadElDine/Login-and-Registration-Website/assets/113860522/dce9b9be-28b9-403a-96a5-2035690b54b8)